Parent-Child Interaction Therapy

 How Does It Work?

+The average length of treatment typically varies between 12 and 20 sessions (3-5 months with weekly 45-minute sessions).
 Treatment is a caregiver-coaching mode, where the caregiver is taught to be the child’s play therapist, through guided coaching from a certified PCIT therapist, using a “bug-in-the-ear” communication system (i.e., wireless Bluetooth headsets).
 Therefore, the therapy can be provided via telehealth or in person.
 PCIT consists of two phases: Child-Directed Interaction CDI) and Parent-Directed Interaction (PDI).

 During the first phase (CDI), children are encouraged to lead play sessions, and the caregiver is supported by the therapist to provide understanding, comfort, and support for the child.
 The caregiver is guided to use play therapy skills to support their child, strengthen the caregiver-child relationship, and build attachment.
 With the therapist’s coaching the caregiver, the child: